 The Adamson House, built in 1929, is one of the top places to see in Malibu.
 The historic Spanish Revival beach house, which is part of the Malibu Lagoon State Park, features ornate tile and lush gardens on a perch that overlooks the Malibu Lagoon, Surfrider Beach and the Malibu Pier.

-A small fee is required to tour the house interior, but visitors looking for free things to do in Malibu can take a self-guided tour of the grounds and view the exquisitely decorated exterior and read the many explanatory signs.
+A small fee is required to tour the house interior, but visitors looking for free things to do in Malibu can take a self-guided tour of the grounds and view the exquisitely decorated exterior.
+There are several informational plaques on the grounds that tell the story of the Adamson House.

 Malibu Lagoon Museum